ipfs/kubo/filestore/README.md

 all files in a directly to the filestore and keep the filestore in sync with what is the directory.
 Just specify the directory you want to add or update.
 The first time it is run it will add all the files in the directory.
-When run again it will readd any modified files.
+When run again it will re-add any modified files.
 A good use of this script is to add it to crontab to rerun the script periodically.

 The script is fairly basic but serves as an example of how to use the filestore.
-A more sophisticated application could use i-notify or a similar interface to readd files as they are changed.
+A more sophisticated application could use i-notify or a similar interface to re-add files as they are changed.

 ## Server side adds